AIbySlz/MOGAD-Net/README.md

 ## 📜 Overview

-**MOGAD-Net** is a deep learning framework designed to enable early detection of Alzheimer's disease by integrating pathological features from the brain, heart, and gut using whole-body PET imaging.
-The architecture consists of three progressive phases:
+**MOGAD-Net** is a deep learning framework designed to enable early detection of Alzheimer's disease by integrating pathological features from the brain, heart, and gut using whole-body PET images.
+The architecture consists of three phases:

-- **Pretraining phase:** Trains a baseline classifier on brain PET images to distinguish cognitively normal (NC) individuals from those with mild cognitive impairment (MCI).
-The outputs are used to generate pseudo-labels for unlabeled samples.
+- **Pretraining phase:** A classifier is trained on brain PET images to distinguish to distinguish cognitively normal (NC) individuals from those with mild cognitive impairment (MCI).
+This model establishes a diagnostic baseline and generates reliable pseudo-labels for unlabeled samples in the subsequent semi-supervised framework.
-- **Phase 1:** Establishes a semi-supervised multi-organ collaboration framework.
-The brain branch’s predictions guide the training of heart and gut branches, enabling inter-organ alignment and feature fusion.
+- **Phase 1:** Establishes a semi-supervised multi-organ collaboration framework. we introduce an innovative strategy in which classification outcomes from the brain branch serve as pseudo-labels to guide the training of the heart and gut branches.
+This facilitates joint optimization and feature fusion across the three organ-specific sub-networks: brain, heart, and gut.
 - **Phase 2:** Transfers diagnostic knowledge from the multi-organ network to a brain-only model (using PET or MRI), enhancing clinical applicability when peripheral organ data are unavailable.
 <p align="center">
   <img src="https://github.com/AIbySlz/MOGAD-Net/blob/main/figure/Framework.jpg" alt="Framework of MOGAD-Net" width="80%">